 Are you thinking of selling or finding a home with the help of Zillow or Redfin?

-If you are, you will sooner or later come across one of the two platforms and you might ask yourself for which one you should go for and which one is better – Zillow or Redfin?
+If you are, you will soon come across one of the two platforms, and you might ask yourself which one you should go for and which is better – Zillow or Redfin.

-If you would like to sell on these platforms, Zillow wins against Redfin.
+If you want to sell on these platforms, Zillow wins against Redfin.

 Zillow’s fee structure is more transparent, home-value estimates come closer to accuracy, and it gets more monthly visitors.